VSnow1988/CS330_BrickBreaker/README.md

 # CS330_BrickBreaker
 CS330 SNHU week 8 project: Brick-Breaker with OpenGL.
-Project files for Visual Studio.
+Project files for Visual Studio as well as loose files.

 A brick-breaker style game.
 Uses vectors to hold balls and bricks and draw them on-screen.